skmamillapalli/pulumi-aws-chatapp/README.md

 A serverless chat app deployed on aws with pulumi

 # How to run
+*venv is only to faciliate easy setup with below steps.
+It avoids setting up new pulumi project and integration with changes in this repo.
+Without venv, please setup pulumi project and update files with changes in this repository*
 1. ## Install pulumi and setup aws config
     Follow instructions [here](https://www.pulumi.com/docs/get-started/install/)